huangk/RestAPI/README.md

     HTTP POST to authenticate a user based on a login/password passed in a JSON input payload and verify the user crendential info against the "user" and "ServiceAuth" collections(tables) of "userdb" MongoDB.
 Steps:

-1. Input 'http://{IP address of Tomcat}:8080/restapi/v1/login' in "URL" input field
+1. Input 'http://{IP Address/Host Name of Tomcat}:8080/restapi/v1/login' in "URL" input field

 2. Select "POST" methd